Millendo Therapeutics - Consensus Indicates Potential 77.8% Upside

-Millendo Therapeutics with ticker code (MLND) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 5 and 2 calculating the mean target price we have 4.
-With the stocks previous close at 2.25 this indicates there is a potential upside of 77.8%.
-The 50 day MA is 1.79 while the 200 day moving average is 1.79.
-The market cap for the company is $43m.
+Millendo Therapeutics found using ticker (MLND) have now 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 5 and 2 calculating the average target price we see 4.
+Now with the previous closing price of 2.25 this now indicates there is a potential upside of 77.8%.
+The 50 day MA is 1.79 and the 200 day MA is 1.79.
+The company has a market capitalisation of $43m.
 You can visit the company’s website by visiting: http://www.millendo.com

 Millendo Therapeutics, a late-stage biopharmaceutical company, focuses on developing novel treatments for orphan endocrine diseases in the United States.
 Its lead product candidates include livoletide, a potential treatment for Prader-Willi syndrome; nevanimibe, a potential treatment for patients with classic congenital adrenal hyperplasia; and MLE-301, a neurokinin 3-receptor antagonist for the treatment of vasomotor symptoms in menopausal women.
 The company is headquartered in Ann Arbor, Michigan.